Turkey

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) reached 28.6% in 2024, reflecting a total fertility rate (TFR) of 1.48.
-This marks a slight increase of 1.5 percentage points compared to 2023.
-Over the latest five years from 2020 to 2024, the indicator has shown an upward trend, averaging 22.2%.
-When contrasted with the 2010s average of 7.2%, the current figure stands about 21.4 percentage points higher.
-Despite this rise, Turkey remains among the countries with the lowest TFG levels worldwide, positioned 34th out of 38, and also ranks 28th among 31 European nations.
+The Birthgap Generational Indicator (TFG) reached 28.6% in 2024, corresponding to a total fertility rate of 1.48.
+This marks a slight increase from 2023, up by 1.5 percentage points.
+Over the latest five years (2020–2024), the indicator has shown a rising trend, averaging 22.2%.
+When compared to the average in the 2010s, which was 7.2%, the current figure is higher by approximately 21.4 percentage points.
+On the global stage, Turkey ranks 34th out of 38 countries for TFG levels and holds the 28th position among 31 European nations.

 | Year | TFG | Year | TFG |